TimHanewich/Misc-Articles/SLG-Embracing-AI-2026/article2.md

 ## Step 2: Identify *the Right* Problems to Solve

-Government leaders often tell me: *“We know we want to embrace AI, but we're not sure where to start.”* That uncertainty is natural given how new these capabilities are.
+Government leaders often tell me: *"We know we want to embrace AI, but we're not sure where to start."* That uncertainty is natural given how new these capabilities are.

 The key is to begin with a project that is feasible, limited in scope, and impactful.
 Your first initiative should provide a safe environment for learning while delivering tangible value.